ENJOY YOUR STAY

 Museums are an easy choice for families looking for things to do during spring break.
 They're (usually) indoors, making cold weather less of an issue, and many museums have free admission days, which are usually during school and work hours.
 Take advantage of time off and visit nearby museums gratis.
 Look at local universities to see if they have anything on campus -- for example, the University of Kansas has a highly rated natural history museum that doesn't require an admission fee (donations only).
 Do a little investigating before going; if it's a standard, hands-off museum, tell the kids what to expect and establish rules before heading out.

 If there's a state or national park close by, spring break may be the time to plan a visit before the summer crowds descend.
-National park entrance is free April 15-16 and 22-23 for National Park Week, and many parks have low or no entrance fees.
+National park entrance is free April 21 for the kickoff of National Park Week, and many parks have low or no entrance fees.
 In Southern states where winter weather is less often an issue, a state or national park can offer tons for families to do on spring break, from hiking to picnicking to junior ranger programs.
 If it's warm enough, outdoorsy families can take advantage of lower campground fees and likely don't need an advance reservation.
 In the colder parts of the country, there is still plenty to do at national park visitors centers, which feature exhibits and activities.

 Of course, checking out books and movies is a relaxing way to spend spring break, but local libraries put on valuable kid-friendly programs year-round.
 Many put event calendars on their websites, or provide information to visitors who ask at the front desk.
 Modern libraries offer more than just story time, even during winter -- there are often movie screenings, crafts, author readings, and other educational programs, all for free.